High Magnesium Foods & Recipes

 Magnesium is absorbed in your duodenum and ileum.
 Typical absorption rates are 30 to 40%.
 Excess magnesium is excreted in the urine (and faeces, if in excess).
 As noted above, magnesium is known to have an acute laxative effect, meaning supplemental magnesium is often not absorbed well.

-Magnesium is stored in your bone, teeth, muscles, liver, pancreas, and non-muscular soft tissue.
+Magnesium is stored in your bones, teeth, muscles, liver, pancreas, and non-muscular soft tissue.
 The body regularly releases this mineral into the bloodstream to buffer and maintain a constant pH.

 Calcium and magnesium are closely interrelated.
 Your body needs adequate magnesium to use calcium properly, and vice versa.
 Magnesium deficiency, therefore, affects calcium metabolism and alters certain hormones that regulate calcium.